imrafaelmerino/json-values/README.md

 ```
 ##### 2-1 Obtaining json elements.
 Working with JsElem may be necessary sometimes, for example, if it's unknown the type of the element.
-The _get_ by path method returns a JsElem, and has the attractive property that is total.
+The _get_ by path method returns a _JsElem_ and has the attractive property that is total.
 What does it mean?
 Well, it means that it returns a JsElem
 for every possible path passed in.
 Functional programmers strive for total functions.
 As I mentioned above, it's possible thanks to the _JsNothing_ type.
 ```
 Assertions.assertEquals(JsNull.NULL,